 The original medieval manor can be located in the cellar, where Flemish bricks can be seen.
-This building was transformed in the 1700s and this part of the house is where the reception and the Portman Restaurant are located.
+This building was transformed in the 1700s and this part of the house is where the reception and the Pig & Whistle restaurant are located.

 In the 1890s John Maunsell Richardson, a famous Victorian racehorse trainer moved to Healing Manor and had it extended for his new wife – the Dowager Countess of Yarborough.
 The house was done in the Queen Anne style and there is much evidence of the Arts and Crafts style on the porch.
 Richardson also had built the stable block and some tithe cottages on the main road for his tenants.